 First, take steps to learn about what you are seeing.
 Ask questions to learn:

-If you’ve found that your loved one needs help, learn about levels of care for mental health or drug abuse issues.
+If you’ve found that your loved one needs help, learn about levels of care for mental health or substance use issues.

-RTCs offer healing care and special programs in a controlled setting.
+RTCs offer mental health and substance use treatment in a residential setting.
 RTCs have 24-hour nursing help and doctors on call.
-They are for people with long-term or grave mental issues.
-They also help people with alcohol and other substance abuse problems.
+They help people with long-term or severe mental health issues.
+They also help people with alcohol and other substance use disorders.
 RTCs offer a high degree of safety, supervision and structure.
-They promote healthy habits as well as successful stabilization, detox and rehab.
+They promote healthy habits as well as successful stabilization, withdrawal management and rehabilitation.

 Some people may go to a Partial Hospitalization Program (PHP).
-It is not a residential program with 24-hour supervision, but it involves intense clinical health care similar to inpatient care.
+It is not a residential program with 24-hour supervision.
+PHP provides intensive mental health and substance use treatment in an outpatient setting.

 Often, these programs are every day for at least five hours a day.
-These programs are highly structured to offer a safe setting.
+People usually go home in the evenings.
+These programs are highly structured to and offer help in a safe setting.
 This level of care also gives in-home support or access by phone for after-hours help.

 Your loved one may see different types of caregivers in any of these levels of care.

 Originally published January 2, 2019; Revised 2020, 2024

 Blue Cross and Blue Shield of Montana, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 © Copyright 2024 Health Care Service Corporation.
 All Rights Reserved.